Amer-Alic/calculator/README.md

 **[Live preview](https://amer-tech.github.io/calculator/)**

-INFO ABOUT NEW REWRITE:
+# INFO ABOUT NEW REWRITE

-WHY DID I UPDATE THIS CALCULATOR:
+## Why did I update this calculator?
- -Old code was not readable and was really complicated, -I wanted more practice with OOP and decided to recreate it NEW THINGS I LEARNED:
+- Old code was not readable and was really complicated
+- I wanted more practice with OOP and decided to recreate it

+## New things I learned:
--Better OOP
+- Better OOP
--How to rewrite something
+- How to rewrite something
--Better understanding of functional code
+- Better understanding of functional code

-IMRPOVMENTS
--Added keyboard;
+## Improvements:
+- Added keyboard support
--Fixed bug with multiple dots;
+- Fixed bug with multiple dots
--Increased speed;
+- Increased speed